 Led by K.P.Kesava Menon, the prominent freedom fighter, as Editor and K. MadhavanNair as Managing Director, Mathrubhumi was envisaged for spreading the message of the great National Movement.
 In the beginning, the paper was published a week and had just one edition from Kozhikode (Calicut).
 A newspaper born out of relentless passion of freedom fighters, Mathrubhumi went on to become an inalienable part of Kerala's social fabric.

-Now with fifteen editions- ten in Kerala , ones in New Delhi, Mumbai, Bangaluru, Chennai and Dubai- it has an impressive circulation of over 1.5 million copies.
+Now with sixteen editions- ten in Kerala , ones in New Delhi, Mumbai, Bangaluru, Chennai, Dubai and Doha- it has an impressive circulation of over 1.5 million copies.

 The history of Mathrubhumi is synonymous with the history of the state's freedom movement, and that of Indian National Congress.
 Before Mathrubhumi came into being, there were four Malayalam News Papers ('Kerala Patrika', 'Kozhikodan Manorama' , 'Kerala Sanchari ' and 'Mithavadi ') and three English News Papers ('Champion', 'West Coast Reformer 'and 'Spectator'), which were being published from Kozhikode.
 But none of these papers favoured the freedom movement spearheaded by the Congress.
 Instead, they supported the British Rule.